 Starting January 1, 2016, millions of patients taking prescription drug insurance through CVS / Caremark will no longer include many popular medications, including Viagra.
 The insurance provider said this week that it would drop 26 drugs from its list of covered drugs.
 Instead, they told patients could switch to cheaper alternatives.

 “For all the drugs taken off the list, there are generic analogs with lower costs remaining available on the form,” CVS representative said in a statement to CBS News.

-That may leave many wondering: What is an effective alternative to the small blue pill?
+It leaves many wondering: “What is an effective alternative to the small blue pill?”

-CVS says its pharmacy benefit management service has nearly 65 million members who can fill their prescriptions by mail or through nearly 68,000 national retail pharmacies, including CVS stores and other pharmacies in their network.
+CVS says its pharmacy benefit management service has nearly 65 million members who can fill their prescriptions by mail or through almost 68,000 national retail pharmacies, including CVS stores and other pharmacies in their network.